lily-mara/lily-mara.github.io/content/posts/2022-yow/index.md

 ---
-title: "A Kafkaesque Series of Events"
+title: "A Kafkaesque Series of Events - YOW!"
 date: 2022-12-05T00:00:00-00:00
 tags: [talk]
 description: "How OneSignal built out highly concurrent Kafka consumers and the customer that brought it all down with one bad assumption."